siavashsk/angular-ecommerce/README.md

 - User authentication with a login page​
 - Shopping cart functionality​
 - Order history with status and date​
-- Dropdown menu in the header with "My Account" and "Logout" options​
 - Mock backend using JSON Server